Chinijo Archipelago Natural Park

 Cultural information

-Teguise, which was the capital of Lanzarote until 1852, has become one of the main cultural and tourist centres of the island.
-Its streets, palaces, convents and squares preserve the flavour of times past.
+Teguise, which was the capital of Lanzarote until 1852, has become one of the island's main cultural and tourist centres.
+Its streets, palaces, convents and squares preserve a taste of times past.

 -